Amazing experimental laryngeal masks made by Dr. Archie Brain on his journey from an idea to reality

 Dr. Brain gave Dr. Nunn ( a very eminent anaesthetist at that time) some experimental laryngeal masks made out of the Dunlop cuffs.

-Dr. Nunn used these to do the first independent study on the LMA.
-Despite having only one size of experimental LMA (approximately equal to a size 3 modern LMA), the study demonstrated the ease of use and good reliability of it.
+Dr. Nunn used these to do the first independent study on the laryngeal mask airway.
+Despite having only one size of experimental laryngeal mask (approximately equal to a modern size 3 modern one), the study demonstrated the ease of use and good reliability of it.

 Dr. Brain had to always improvise.
 For an example, he wanted to test paediatric cuffs, but unfortunately, there were no suitably small Dunlop cuffs.
 So he learnt to make smaller cuffs by cutting away the middle portion of large cuffs and joining the remaining pieces together.